 The 750 acres Irvine Lake is located at the base of Cleveland National Forest and is the largest body of freshwater in Orange County.
 It is a man-made lake which can store approximately 28,000 acres of water.
 Santiago Creek feeds the lake and features a rustic scenery, beautiful mountains, steep rocky cliffs, shallow coves, deep creek channels, submerged high spots and overhanging trees.

-In the past Irvine Lake has provided an excellent fishing and family park environment.
+In the past Irvine Lake provided an excellent fishing and family park environment.
 Irvine Lake featured a fully-stocked bait and tackle shop, café, rental boats, private launch, and RV and tent camping.
+Beyond fishing visitors could hike, mountain bike, picnic and much more.
 For over 70 years Irvine Lake has been a great fishing and camping location for residents across Southern California.
 Kids often caught their very first fish at the Kids Lagoon, and scouts and Indian Guides camped on the shore.
 The lake featured the annual Villa Park Family Picnic, and the site of many reunions, festivals and family outings.

 Today, there are still activities near or around Irvine Lake such as the Irvine Lake Mud Run and the Born Free motorcycle event.
 However, there is no contact allowed with the lake anywhere.